Human rights in Somalia: Ethnic minority rights

 Article 11 of the national constitution stipulates that the state must not discriminate against any individual on the basis of race, colour, tribe or ethnicity.

 The Gabboye occupational clans, which include the numerically few Madhiban, Yibir and Tumaal (collectively referred to as sab) and the Wardei clan, have over the years obtained little political representation within Somalia.
 Their general social status has correspondingly improved with the expansion of urban centers.
 However, due to their foreign, non-Somali origins, people from the Bantu and Wardei ethnic minority groups still often face societal marginalization.

 In 2013, the federal government announced that it would establish its Directorate General for Human and Minority Rights and Rule of Law within the Office of the Prime Minister.
 Through the Ministry of Interior and Federal Affairs, it also launched a new national Agency for Refugees and IDPs, which is tasked with handling legislation, response initiatives, advocacy and implementation vis-a-vis returning and internally displaced citizens.

+Freedom of religion

 Freedom House index

 The following chart shows Somalia's ratings since 1972 on Freedom House's annual Freedom in the World index.
 A rating of 1 is "free"; 7, "not free".